Last Reviewed: October 29, 2020

-Connections Education LLC, dba Pearson Online & Blended Learning K-12 USA (OBL), its managed schools, programs and affiliates (collectively referred to as "the School") comply fully with the Family Educational Rights and Privacy Act ("FERPA").
+Connections Education LLC, dba Pearson Online & Blended Learning K-12 USA (OBL), its partnering schools, programs and affiliates (collectively referred to as "the School") comply fully with the Family Educational Rights and Privacy Act ("FERPA").
 The schools OBL support recognize OBL as a school official as defined by FERPA.

 FERPA is a Federal law that is administered by the Family Policy Compliance Office (Office) in the U.S. Department of Education (Department).
 20 U.S.C. section 1232g; CFR Part 99.
 FERPA applies to educational agencies and institutions (e.g., schools) that receive funding under any program administered by the Department.